justinethier/cyclone/docs/Writing-the-Cyclone-Scheme-Compiler-Revision-1.md

 It took a long time to research and plan out all of this before it could be implemented.
 There was a noticeable lull in Github contributions during that time:

+TODO: get rid of top graph
 <img src="images/cyclone-contribs.png">

+TODO: create a development section with 7 phases of compiler dev

 Anyway, more details are available in a separate [Garbage Collector](Garbage-Collector.md) document.